OT-TRAINING/DevOps_OT-micro_Training/README.md

 ## Quickstart

-The quickstart of application can be started using `docker` and `docker-compose`.
+The quickstart of this application can be started using `docker` and `docker-compose`.
 We can use simple `docker-compose` command to build the images and start the setup.

 ```shell
 # To build the all images of ot-microservices